2001 Japanese Grand Prix

 The 2001 Japanese Grand Prix (formally the 2001 Fuji Television Japanese Grand Prix) was a Formula One motor race held before 150,000 spectators on 14 October 2001, at the Suzuka Circuit in Suzuka, Mie, Japan.
 It was the 17th and final round of the 2001 Formula One World Championship.
 Ferrari's Michael Schumacher won the 53-lap race from pole position.
 Williams driver Juan Pablo Montoya finished in second and McLaren's David Coulthard was third.

 World Drivers' Champion Michael Schumacher qualified on pole position by setting the fastest lap time in the one-hour qualifying session.
 Montoya started from second, alongside Schumacher.
 The Ferrari driver held off Montoya's attack to take the lead on the first lap, losing it only during the race leaders' two pit stops.
 Schumacher won the race, with Montoya 3.1 seconds behind.
-Coulthard finished third, having been let past by McLaren teammate Mika Häkkinen in the final five laps of the Grand Prix.
+Coulthard finished third, having been let past by McLaren teammate Mika Häkkinen in the final five laps of the Grand Prix, with the latter competing in his final Formula One Grand Prix, having won 20 races and two World Drivers' Championships throughout his ten-year career.